 Of all the excursions around Niagara Falls that we’d booked, I was most nervous of the Journey Behind the Falls.

-I can be a little claustrophobic at times, and I’m not overly fond of going underground, but I was determined to experience everything Niagara had to offer, and I’m glad I did.
+I can feel a little claustrophobic at times, and I’m not overly fond of going underground, but I was determined to experience everything Niagara had to offer, and I’m glad I did.

 It’s self-guided, so it’s as long or as short as you’d like it to be; but even if you lingered longer than most, I can’t imagine it taking you much longer than an hour to complete.